As founder of Whitlock Piano Studio, and as a teacher of music, I believe the following:

 - Musical studies foster more than creativity and entertainment.
 While keeping the above point in mind, the development of critical thinking, analysis, research, inquiry, and problem solving skills are all part of this training.
 With greater nationwide emphasis being placed on STEAM areas of education, it is important to recognize how proper musical training supports these systems of thinking.

-- Natural abilities may help some individuals achieve greater success, but this never occurs without focused effort.
+- Natural abilities may help individuals achieve greater success, but this never occurs without focused effort.
 There is no substitute for time spent at the piano.

 - Parents play a pivotal role in the success of young musicians.
 The amount of necessary parental involvement will vary by child and age, but every student needs to feel support, encouragement, and investment from their families throughout the week.